 If you’re in the middle of the process of setting up a startup, and you still haven’t checked the exact rules of GDPR, it’s high time to do so.
 What’s more, as the control over privacy on the Internet is continuously increasing, we can be prepared for more upcoming data security regulations.

 Finally, GDPR compliance assures that you are trustworthy and makes your company more accountable.
-If you hire a legal specialist who can help you understand and adjust to the requirements, the only thing you can get from abiding by the law is more benefits for your startup.
+If you hire a GDPR representative who can help you understand and adjust to the requirements, the only thing you can get from abiding by the law is more benefits for your startup.